All the Recording Tips You Need to Make Great Music

 It’s great if you’ve got the time.
 But when you need to get down and dirty right away, experimentation is a luxury you don’t have.

-If you need a good sound fast, then walking around the room with headphones trying to find the sweet spot is not the best way to kick off an efficient studio session.
+If you need a good sound fast, walking around the room with headphones to find the sweet spot is not the best way to kick off an efficient studio session.

 This time you need to resort to the old standards.
 The old standby tricks that everyone uses over and over again.

-Because they work almost every time.
-There’s no need for experimentation if you know you’re going to get a great sound right away.
+Because they work almost every time, there’s no need for experimentation if you know you’ll get a great sound right away.

-The following mic positions are an example of the 80/20 principle – these few mic techniques work 80% of the time.
+The following recording tips exemplify the 80/20 principle – these few mic techniques work 80% of the time.
 No need to get fancy if you just want to throw up a mic and record a great performance.

 - Drums – An X/Y stereo pair over the drums.
 Simple, phase-consistent, and easy to set up.